Isabella DeSendi

 About Isabella

-Isabella DeSendi is a Latina poet and educator whose work is published or is forthcoming in POETRY, The Adroit Journal, Poetry Northwest and others.
+Isabella DeSendi is a Latina poet and educator whose work has been published in POETRY, The Adroit Journal, Poetry Northwest and others.
 Her debut poetry collection titled "Someone Else's Hunger" will be published by Four Way Books in 2025.
 Her chapbook "Through the New Body" won the Poetry Society of America's Chapbook Fellowship and was published in 2020.
-Recently, she received a Poet's & Writer's BIPOC grant, has been named a finalist for the Rattle $15,000 Poetry Prize, Frontier’s Digital Poetry Chapbook Prize, the June Jordan Fellowship, Narrative Magazine’s Annual Poetry Prize, and Palette's Spotlight Award.
-She has attended Bread Loaf Writers' Workshop and will soon attend the Storyknife Writers’ Residency in Alaska.
-Isabella holds an MFA from Columbia University and currently lives in Hoboken, New Jersey.
+Recently, she and has been named a New Jersey poetry Fellow, was included in the 2024 Best New Poets anthology, and has been named been a finalist for the Ruth Lilly Fellowship and Rattle’s $15,000 Poetry Prize among other awards.
+Isabella has attended Bread Loaf Writers' Workshop, the Storyknife Writers’ Residency in Alaska, and holds an MFA from Columbia University.
+She currently lives in Hoboken, New Jersey.

 Awards & Accolades